 The Society is now committed to making a positive contribution to Dosthill via its much praised Community Dividend Fund.

-The scheme enables shoppers to donate the dividends they receive on their purchases to nominated causes.
+The scheme enables shoppers to donate the dividends they receive on their purchases.

 There was no question about which Dosthill organisation will be first to benefit.